vccw-team/vccw-gcloud/README.md

-# gcloud installer for VCCW
+# Google cloud SDK installer for VCCW

 It installs `gcloud` to the VCCW machine.